karrioapi/karrio/sdk/extensions/fedex/README.md

-# purplship.fedex
+# karrio.fedex

-This package is a FedEx extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a FedEx extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements